HOA Rules & Regulations Builder

 Tips and notes

-Match the cure period and fine caps to your CC&Rs and state statute — some states limit how high HOA fines can go.
+Match the cure period and fine caps to your CC&Rs and state statute.
 Keep enforcement consistent across all owners; selective enforcement is a common legal weakness.
-Distribute adopted rules to every household and post them where required.
-This is a template, not legal advice — have an HOA attorney review the parking, fine, and enforcement language before the Board adopts it.
+Distribute adopted rules to every household and post them where required by your Bylaws or state law.
+This is a template, not legal advice — have an HOA attorney review the parking, fine, and enforcement language before the Board formally adopts the document.